InDuna

 Amongst the Ndebele the term was also used to collectively refer to a group of elite soldiers operating under a specific induna.
+Among the Lozi, Induna led Makolo, which were groups of men corresponding to territories, who served as armies or labourers.

 The term has found widespread use in South African English and Afrikaans, and it is a common reference to boss or lead person.
 In modern times the terms Chairperson and induna are sometimes used interchangeably.